josbeir/cakephp-docs-md/docs/4/en/orm/query-builder.md

 });
 ```

-See the [advanced-query-conditions](#advanced-query-conditions) section to find out how to construct
+See the [Advanced Query Conditions](#advanced-query-conditions) section to find out how to construct
 more complex `WHERE` conditions.

 ### Selecting Specific Fields